peioe/library-transcoder/README.md

 ### Transcoding features:
 - [ ] Transcode to AAC
-- [ ] Resampling when transcoding to MP3

 ### Done
 - [x] Copy directory structure from source to target.